AJV009/XeonAJ_AJV009/readme.md

 # Career Objective
 ### An opportunity to utilize my skills and and take my ablities in computing further.
 As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

+# Skills, Experiences and Certificates
+### Internship at R.B.Tech, Ahmednagar
+3 months training in PHP during 5th semester of Diploma in Computer Technology

+### Course completion Certificates
+- DataCamp: Introduction to Python, R and SQL
+- DataCamp: Supervised Learning with Scikit-Learn
+- Nvidia DLI: Getting Started with AI on Jetson Nano
+- Julia Academy: Introduction to Julia and ML
+- App Brewery: Introduction to Flutter Development using Dart

+### Founder a non-profit company - XeonAJ (Computer Consultant)
+Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress.com and connected with Google My Business.

 # Education
 **Mount Saint Mary’s (MSM), Delhi**, Pre-Primary – 3rd grade